 - Squash – the super concentrated ones in small bottles!

-Hopefully, this gives you some new tips and ideas for you coming expeditions.
+Hopefully, this gives you some new tips and ideas for your up coming expeditions.
 And you can learn from my experiences too!
 Let us know how you get on during your D of E expedition with #ProjectXDofE